TheJumpCloud/support/ADMU/ReadMe.md

 * [Powershell](https://github.com/TheJumpCloud/support/tree/master/ADMU/powershell)

 ## ADMU GUI
- This is a Powershell launched GUI that utilizes WPF to collect input parameters to pass to the ADMU powershell code.
+ This is a Powershell based GUI executable that utilizes WPF to collect input parameters to pass to the ADMU powershell code.

  If the GUI is ran and the system is not domain joined the utility will not let the user continue with the process.
 The only option is to quit the application.